A compelling business plan is essential to every new and growing business.

 1. Make your business plan skimmable with bulleted lists, bold text, and a clear type hierarchy

-Business plans need to be understandable at a glance.
+Business plans need to be understandable at a glance to attract funding.
 Don’t rely on investors dedicating time to dig into the details of your report.
 What they really want is something that will help them understand your business quickly and without much effort.

 Take a look at this snippet of the business plan template from above:

 To me, the large green headers pop out first, making it easy to scan through the sections to find what I want to focus on.